 - any seed that cannot be identified to genus level

 - any species listed in Table 2 when being imported into the defined state/s or parts thereof.
 Note: For all other states and territories these species are permitted entry as contaminants.

-Contaminant seeds not listed on BICON or not identified to species level (unless tolerance for the genus is specified in table 1) require an assessment by the department's Plant Import Operations Program prior to any action being taken.
+Contaminant seeds not listed on BICON or not identified to species level (unless tolerance for the genus is specified in table 1) require an assessment by the department's Plant Import Operations branch prior to any action being taken.

 |Convolvulus arvensis||Western Australia, South Australia, Victoria|

 |Galium tricornutum||Western Australia, Tasmania, certain parts of South Australia|